Tax transformation trends survey

 Working in a completely transparent world can feel like being in a glass house.
-As the glass house analogy becomes a reality, tax leaders should explore how to use technology to get their houses in order with a focus on data quality, investments, and operating models.
+As this glass house becomes less of an analogy and more of a reality, it’s important for tax leaders to explore how technology can be harnessed to get their houses in order, with a focus on data quality, investments, and operating models.

 In this study, 70% of tax leaders predict that revenue authorities will have more direct access to their systems within three years.

-Our survey revealed Tax leaders are leveraging NextGen ERP projects as a gateway to both team with finance, and to gain access to tax-sensitized data via revamped, standardized processes and integrated systems.
-It is essential for tax leaders to understand their data requirements and existing data quality challenges, and then make their voices heard—alongside other department leaders in their organization—in the decision-making process that informs the design of new ERP systems.
+Tax leaders are using next-generation ERP projects as a gateway to team with finance and gain access to tax-sensitized data via revamped, standardized processes and integrated systems.
+It’s essential for tax leaders to understand their data requirements and existing data quality challenges, and then make their voices heard—alongside other department leaders in their organization—in the decision-making process that informs the design of new ERP systems.

 Those companies already working in a modernized ERP system see benefits that stretch beyond compliance and reporting.
-For example, 60% of this group describe their ability to conduct sophisticated scenario modeling as “very strong” relating to the OECD Pillars 1 and 2 changes.
-This is almost three times as many as in companies that have not yet implemented a NextGen ERP.
+For example, 60% of this group describe their ability to conduct sophisticated scenario modelling as “very strong” relating to the OECD Pillars 1 and 2 changes.
+This is almost three times as many as in companies that have not yet implemented a next-gen ERP.

-The survey also showed that as the tax function undergoes transformation, tax leaders are more involved in technology discussions—with finance, with IT, and even with senior management—than they are likely to have been five or ten years ago.
-It is imperative that they are not only involved but influential.
+The survey also showed that as the tax function undergoes transformation, tax leaders are more involved in technology discussions—with finance, with IT, and even with senior management—than they are likely to have been five or 10 years ago.
+It’s imperative that they are not only involved but influential.
 This is particularly true when it comes to critical decisions being made by other budget-holders about things such as ERP modernization and enterprise data strategy.

 The business increasingly understands that tax needs a place at the table when major technology decisions, such as ERP upgrades, are made.

-Since tax functions typically do not hold the purse strings, it will be even more important to capitalize on major finance transformation projects which could impact nearly every aspect of their work.
+Since tax functions typically do not hold the purse strings, it will be even more important to capitalize on major finance transformation projects, which could impact nearly every aspect of tax work.
 Tax must have a say in the design of new systems.

-Senior management at many businesses understand the urgency of meeting digital tax administration and other emerging obligations.
+Senior leaders at many businesses understand the urgency of meeting digital tax administration and other emerging obligations.

-Tax leaders should use this environment to create a compelling business case for investment in technology modernization for their departments.
-Draw on the momentum of the moment to overcome what may have been obstacles in the past.
+Tax leaders should use this environment to create a compelling business case for investment in technology modernization for their departments, drawing on the momentum of the moment to overcome what may have been obstacles in the past.

 Survey respondents revealed there is no single path to an optimal sourcing strategy for tax.
-Different business models, levels of technology maturity, digital transformation strategies, and capabilities of in-house talent make for different considerations when deciding what processes to outsource, for how long, and what conditions would dictate bringing them back in-house.
+Different business models, levels of technology maturity, digital transformation strategies, and capabilities of in-house talent create numerous considerations when deciding which processes to outsource, for how long, and what conditions would dictate bringing them back in-house.

 Blended operational models will be the norm for the foreseeable future.
-Four-fifths (80%) of the surveyed tax leaders agree their function is evolving toward a model which combines outsourcing, in-sourcing, and co-sourcing of tax operations, with the precise contours determined by the specific process and geographic location.
+Four-fifths (80%) of the surveyed tax leaders agree their function is evolving toward a model that combines the outsourcing, in-sourcing, and co-sourcing of tax operations, with the precise contours determined by the specific process and geographic location.

 Tax leaders must also consider how to manage digital tax administration in their operational model.
 Over half of those in the survey (59%) plan to outsource it to some extent.
 This may involve adopting a global solution or a country-by-country one.
-It is worth noting, this is the only place in the survey results where there are significant regional differences within the survey group.
-While a majority in Europe and North America will outsource digital tax administration to one degree or another, most in Asia Pacific plan to manage it mainly in-house.
+It’s worth noting, this is the only place in the survey results where there are significant regional differences within the survey group.
+While a majority in Europe and North America will outsource digital tax administration to some degree, most in Asia Pacific plan to manage it mainly in-house.